 TTable displays an HTML table on a page.
 It is used together with TTableRow and TTableCell to allow programmatically manipulating HTML tables.
 The rows of the table is stored in Rows property.
-You may set the table cellspacing and cellpadding via the CellSpacing and CellPadding properties, respectively.
-The table caption can be specified via Caption whose alignment is specified by CaptionAlign.
-The GridLines property indicates how the table should display its borders, and the BackImageUrl allows the table to have a background image.
+You may set the table cellspacing and cellpadding via the CellSpacing and CellPadding

-Try, Controls.Samples.TTable.Home
+Try, http://../quickstart/index.php?page=Controls.Samples.TTable.Home